-The proposed position to be taken on the Union's behalf is to support, at the second segment of the fourth meeting of the COP, the adoption of an envisaged act that is consistent with the EU acquis.
+The proposed position to be taken on the Union's behalf is to support, at the fifth meeting of the COP, the adoption of an envisaged act that is consistent with the EU acquis.

-In fact, whereas the envisaged act will complement Decision MC-3/5 by addressing another category of mercury waste, i.e. mercury contaminated waste, this proposed position is fully in line with the EU position adopted in view of COP.3, which was instrumental in developing this Decision and already covered the issue of the threshold for such waste.4

-Mercury waste is regulated at EU level, notably by Regulation (EU) 2017/852 of the European Parliament and of the Council of 17 May 2017 on Mercury and repealing
+In fact, whereas the envisaged act will complement Decision MC-3/5 by addressing another category of mercury waste, i.e., mercury contaminated waste, this proposed position is fully in line with the EU position adopted in view of COP3, which was instrumental in developing this Decision and already covered the issue of the threshold for such waste.
+Mercury waste is regulated at EU level, notably by the Mercury Regulation, by the Waste Framework Directive, by the Extractive Waste Directive and by Commission Decision on the European list of waste.